Introduction

 On 14 September 1885, at Yetminster, Albert married Frances Jeffery, the youngest daughter of Henry and Elizabeth Jeffery.
 Henry was a butcher, and his wife was the village schoolmistress.

-Albert and Frances set up a home at Hardington, where Albert worked as a bootmaker and a grocer.
+Albert and Frances established their home at Hardington, where Albert worked as a bootmaker and a grocer.

 In August 1887, he was fined 5s and costs for having unjust scales.[2]